Helping Employers Navigate the Employee Benefits Maze

 - Health care benefits

 - Wellness programs

 - Patient Protection and Affordable Care Act (PPACA)

 - Employee stock ownership plans

 - Other employee benefit matters

 Employee benefits law is a complex field.
-With the advent of Obamacare, it's getting even more complicated.
 Without guidance, CEOs and human resource professionals risk mistakes that could lead to costly litigation.
 Our attorneys can keep you abreast of developments in this rapidly changing field and advise you regarding steps you must take to comply with the law.
 Our goal is to help our clients avoid problems and litigation, and administer their employee benefit plans in a way that engenders a productive and loyal workforce.

 To discuss your employment law needs with an experienced employment lawyer, contact McBrayer.

 News & Insights

 - Louisville, Kentucky, January 29, 2018